 1. Get Out From Behind the Lectern

 It helps if the audience can see you.
-Many presenters have a tendency to be overly reliant on their notes or need to see their presentation slides in front of them in case they forget what they were going to say.
+Many presenters tend to be overly reliant on their notes or need to see their presentation slides in front of them in case they forget what they will say.

 The problem is your audience is not engaging with you.
 Instead, they are solely focused on looking at just your slides.

-It’s easy to see how many presenters can lose their audience’s attention all too quickly with this method.
-Especially if their slides suck!
+It’s easy to see how many presenters can quickly lose their audience’s attention with this method, especially if their slides suck!

 *Note: It can be scary to look directly at your audience but don’t let this put you off.

-You will find presenting behind your laptop will have you talking directly at the screen making it harder for people to hear you.
+Presenting behind your laptop will have you talking directly at the screen, making it harder for people to hear you.